sidharthsasi/IQTrek/README.md

 ## IQTrek Machine Test

-This is Python Project for Employee CRUD application using Django Rest Framework..
+This is Python Project for Restaurant application using Django Rest Framework..

 ## Installation